jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 ### Encounter 5: Tower II

+    The fog frames the bridge into the glacier with a tower built into the side maybe 50ft high; the natural ice walls stretch beyond the cloudy vision.
+Broad scaled humanoid shapes are seen tossing objects aside the stone bridge.
+A horn blows with a deep hum along a draconic greeting "You may pass but no more, Kreg has claimed this tower for now"

+    If they are asked about denizens of the tower, they only found corpses and kobolds Will not let the party enter the tower but will let the party pass
-    Recently taken by Lizardfolk after driving the Kobold's out, 20ish (should be clear it isn't winnable fight)

-    Praised for the party strengths and told they should search them out
+    Recently taken by Lizardfolk after driving the Kobold's out, 20ish (should be clear it isn't winnable fight) Praised for the party strengths and told they should search them out, but for now they are busy

-    Will not let the party enter the tower but will let the party pass

     Consider letting Kresh escort the party past if they have met

+    The Lizardfolk are digging around the tower, looking for specimens

 ### Encounter 6: Open Wasteland